drewmutt/puggle/README.md

 2. In IntelliJ, go to Settings > Plugins > Install plugin from disk.
 3. Find where you saved the plugin (.zip fie) and restart IntelliJ when prompted.
 4. Create a new IntelliJ project under IntelliJ Platform Plugin SDK.
-5. In your documents, create a text file, save the name to what ever you want.
-6. Change the extension to a .mediawiki file, and move it to C:\Users\<yourname>\IdeaProjects\<yourprojectname>\src
+5. Create a new file, with naming it whatever you want, but ending with .mediawiki.
-7. Write some text!
+6. Type some text!